 Penalties for DUI Offenses

-Penalties increase the higher your blood alcohol, the more serious injuries and damages resulting from driving while impaired, and the more times you are convicted.
-A blood alcohol content (BAC) above 0.10% can bring more severe penalties even for first time offenders.
-Second and third offenders must have an ignition interlock system installed for one year.
+Penalties increase the higher your blood alcohol content, the more serious the injuries and damages, and the more times you are convicted.
+A blood alcohol content (BAC) above 0.10% can bring more severe penalties, even for first-time offenders.
+Second and third-time offenders must have an ignition interlock system installed for one year.
 You may have to attend alcohol abuse screening and treatment.
 A judge may also order 150 hours of community service.

-There are more severe penalties for those with a higher BAC.
-In order to know your rights as a victim of an accident or as an individual charged with DUI, you need to consult a skilled and experienced attorney for Delaware County.
+To understand your rights as a victim of an accident or as an individual charged with DUI, you need to consult an experienced Delaware County DUI lawyer.

 Building a Defense in Your DUI Case